mkrainbow/rtio-device-sdk-go/README.md

-# RTIO-DEVICE-SDK-GO
+# RTIO Device SDK for Golang

 > English | [简体中文](./README-CN.md)
 > The author's native language is Chinese.
 This document is translated using AI.

-RTIO-DEVICE-SDK-GO is a Go version of the device-side SDK for connecting to the RTIO service.
+IoT device SDK in Go for RTIO service connectivity.

 Devices are also resource providers in RTIO.
 RTIO uses a REST-Like model, making device-side development efficient and enjoyable.